sassoftware/iot-esp-kubernetes-reference-architecture-guide/operator/DemoExamples.md

 The example demonstrates the Horizontal Pod Autoscaling for a stateless application running in the ESP Server Pods.

+**NOTE**: *Kafka manifests are provided by Strimzi Kafka Operator.
+We do not provide any support for its installation.
+The instructions below must be used only as a sample example to configure the kafka cluster.
+Users can install any Kafka operator of their choice.*

 Lets now set the Kafka Cluster.
-We create a folder named `kafka` in your project directory (or a directory of your choice) to install Kafka Operator
+We create a folder named `kafka` in your project directory (or a directory of your choice) to install Kafka Operator.

 ```sh
 # cd kafka